Its-Yayo/its-yayo.github.io/about.md

 Also, I have my iPhone 7 Plus and my Nothing Ear (Stick), as well as my Xiaomi Smart Band 7.
 I'm earning for some hardware hacking tools like a HakCat Wifi Nugget or the Flipper Zero :)

+And yeaaa, I still have my iPod Touch 4th Gen to bring out some good memories :)

 ## Hobbies
 I'm a geek guy, usually I like normal but sometimes weird stuff lol.
 Let's list a few of 'em:
 - I like riced OS distributions, I used to have mine one with Arch.
 Check out the [r/unixporn](https://www.reddit.com/r/unixporn/) Reddit community.